raspberrypilearning/astro-pi-flight-case-mk2/en/step_9.md

 If you're using your own SD card and an original Sense HAT (without the light sensor), there will also be a bright white flash from the LEDs when power is first applied.
 Also, the rainbow pattern on the LED matrix may remain visible after you turn the Astro Pi on.

-If the rainbow pattern does not disappear once the Raspberry Pi has finished booting, add the following line to the /boot/config.txt file and then reboot.
+If the rainbow pattern does not disappear once the Raspberry Pi has finished booting, add the following line to the end of the /boot/config.txt file and then reboot.

 `dtoverlay=rpi-sense`